Astley, Worcestershire: History

+The name Astley derives from the Old English ēastlēah meaning 'east wood/clearing'.

 There is evidence in the village of Norman heritage.
 The house Astley Towne has a Norman cellar.

 Near St Peter's Church are the remains of a priory built in 1088.
 The priory was founded by Ralph de Todeni who was given the manor of Eastlie (Astley) following the Norman conquest of England.
 It was an alien Benedictine House, belonging to a parent monastery in Normandy.
 The prior's well remains, but is overgrown.
 To the East of the priory, well-defined earthworks of a medieval village have been found.

 Astley was in the lower division of Doddingtree Hundred.

 Following the Poor Law Amendment Act 1834 Astley Parish ceased to be responsible for maintaining the poor in its parish.
 This responsibility was transferred to Martley Poor Law Union.

 St Peter's church is of possible c12 century origins although its origins may have been based on an existing priory.

 There are several memorials within the church to the Winford family.

 Education

 Astley Primary School is a small, rural CoE Voluntary Aided school with about eighty pupils between 4 and 11 years old.
+A free school was first established in Astley in 1729, endowed by the will of Mercy Pope.
+The present school was built in 1893.

 Although the school is isolated, it is popular with children travelling some distance each day.
 On leaving Astley school the 11 to 16s go on to The Chantry School at Martley.